 Describe where personnel will be accommodated.
-In particular, describe and illustrate the number, size, locations and management of any workers camps or villages.
-The consequent impacts of constructing new accommodation will be addressed in the appropriate sections of the EIS even if the accommodation will be operated by a contractor.
+In particular, describe and illustrate the number, size, locations, access routes, emergency procedures, plans and management of any workers camps or villages.
+The consequent impacts of constructing new or expanded accommodation will be addressed in the appropriate sections of the EIS even if the accommodation will be operated by a contractor.